rixiobarrios/react-redux-counter/readme.md

 ## Building the Counter Component

 Our Counter component will not have a `state` in the likes that we have seen so far.
 It is just going to display a single value that it will receive as `props`.
-It will be purely a display component; these are sometimes referred to as dumb components or as functional components.
+It will be purely a display component; these are sometimes referred to as presentational components, dumb components, or functional components.

 We're going to convert counter from being a class component to a functional component.